Dhruvang1996/FFUN/README.md

 database: Mongo Atlas (mongoose ODM)
 1) Easy to connect with cloud storage.
-2) No-Sql database allows us to scale the daata model easily.
+2) No-Sql database allows us to scale the data model easily.
 3) Mongoose ODM allows us to make partial relational database.
 4) Light weight, easy to use and faster than RDBMS.